 Overview

-China V standards (similar to Euro V) apply to all sales of new diesel and gasoline vehicles nationwide in January 2017 (for public fleets) and July 2017 (for all vehicles).
-Advance implementation occurred in 11 eastern provinces, including Beijing, which also required diesel particulate filters for new public vehicles starting in January 2016.
-In June 2018, China finalized China VI standards that will apply to new heavy-duty vehicles nationwide in two stages.
-China VI-a is equivalent to Euro VI and applies to gas engines in July 2019, urban HDVs in July 2020, and all new HDVs in July 2021.
-China VI-b adds requirements such as anti-tampering monitoring and remote on-board diagnostics data reporting that are expected to enhance real-world emissions compliance.
-China VI-b applies to gas engines nationwide starting in January 2021 and all new HDVs in July 2023.
-China VI standards may be implemented earlier in select provinces.
+In 2018, China finalized China VI standards that will apply to new heavy-duty diesel vehicles nationwide in two stages.
+The first stage, China VI-a, is largely equivalent to Euro VI and applied to gas engines in July 2019, urban HDVs in July 2020, and all new HDVs in July 2021.
+The second stage, China VI-b, adds requirements such as anti-tampering monitoring and remote on-board diagnostics data reporting that are expected to enhance real-world emissions compliance.
+China VI-b will apply to gas engines nationwide starting in January 2021 and all new HDVs in July 2023.

 Conventional pollutant emission limits